ScottLogic/Technology-Carbon-Standard/pages/projects/gwf/4-operational-emissions.md

 ## Managed Services
 {% include categoryItem.html item="CatCManaged" %}

+### Estimated emissions

+**Estimate used: High level = 0 kgCO<sub>2</sub>e/year - 0% of overall digital estate**

+Estimate confidence: Medium

+### Agreed scope

-GWF use Cloudflare for content delivery network (CDN).
-We agreed to put this CDN service into the managed services category, but it could just as easily belong to the Cloud Services category instead.
+Cloudflare is a [Content Delivery Network](https://en.wikipedia.org/wiki/Content_delivery_network) (CDN) that GWF use to provide better performance for their websites and manage DNS settings.
+We put Cloudflare into this Managed Services category, but it could just as easily belong to the Cloud Services category instead.
+We ultimately took the decision as this category would have been empty otherwise, and we liked being about to separate Cloudflare clearly.

+### High level estimate methodology

-Cloudflare operate a (market-based) net-zero carbon service via Renewable Energy and Offset Purchases.
-So whilst we can report that GWF's CDN services for carbon emissions as zero, we did consider how to calculate the emissions for a CDN.
-Our brief research and thoughts given the little time we had to focus on this brought up two peices of information.
+Cloudflare report they operate a (market-based) net-zero carbon service via [Renewable Energy and Offset Purchases](https://app.greenweb.org/directory/#779).
+This meant we can report the carbon emissions for this as zero in our own digital estimates.

+**How could we improve upon this?**

+We briefly explored what a high level estimate methodology for Cloudflare would look like if they didn't have their decarbonisation strategy.
+We found two key pieces of information:

-1. [Cloudflare's Emissions Inventory for 2022](https://cf-assets.www.cloudflare.com/slt3lc6tev37/65gCD3up047PMsHB9aXEYN/d3d719c0f9f493f82e4fec9dab250e6d/Cloudflare_2022_Emissions_Inventory.pdf) - indicates that Cloudflare's total emissions was 21,000MTCO<sub>2</sub>e for 2022
+1. Cloudflare's total emissions was 21,000MTCO<sub>2</sub>e for 2022 - [Cloudflare's Emissions Inventory for 2022](https://cf-assets.www.cloudflare.com/slt3lc6tev37/65gCD3up047PMsHB9aXEYN/d3d719c0f9f493f82e4fec9dab250e6d/Cloudflare_2022_Emissions_Inventory.pdf)
-1. [Cloudflare Stats for 2023](https://backlinko.com/cloudflare-users) - shows that Cloudflare (as of August 2023) has 7.59million active websites.
+1. Cloudflare (as of August 2023) has 7.59million active websites - [Cloudflare Stats for 2023](https://backlinko.com/cloudflare-users]

-We can simply divide the carbon emissions by the number of active websites to get an average carbon emission per website per year:
+A rudimentary method is to simply divide the carbon emissions by the number of active websites to get an average carbon emission per website per year.

 $$ (21,0000\ MTCO_2e/year \times 1000) ÷ 7,590,000 = 2.77\ kgCO2e/year/website $$

-2.77kgCO<sub>2</sub>e/year per website could be used an average or proxy metric to estimate emissions of CDNs.
+In the absense of any data whatsoever, 2.77kgCO<sub>2</sub>e/year per website could be used an average or proxy metric to perform a [high level estimate](assumptions#high-level-estimates) of CDNs.

-In GWF's scenario however, we zero the carbon emissions based on the market-based net-zero value of Cloudflare.

-**Total carbon emissions for Managed Services: 0kgCO<sub>2</sub>e/year**

 [To the top](#top)